 Mrs Phalatse, the newly appointed CEO of MCA-Lesotho II, has the difficult task of guiding the organisation towards achieving its goal, which comprises completing the \$322.5 million Health and Horticulture compact over a five-year period beginning in March 2024.
-The goals of this compact are to enhance access to high-quality healthcare, support equitable business development opportunities, invest in high-value crop production, and boost formal employment opportunities and profits for women's and young people's owned businesses.
-The three projects that comprise the Compact are Market-Driven Irrigated Horticulture, Strengthening Health Systems, and Business Environment Technical Assistance.
+The goals of this compact are to enhance access to high-quality healthcare, support equitable business development opportunities, invest high-value crop production, and boost formal employment opportunities and profits for women's and young people's owned businesses.
+The three projects that comprise the Compact are Market-Driven Horticulture, Irrigated Strengthening Health Systems, and Business Environment Technical Assistance.

-As an autonomous body under the Lesotho government, MCA-Lesotho Ш strives to reduce poverty by promoting equitable and sustainable economic development.
-It is supported by a \$3 million grant from the Millennium Challenge Corporation (MCC) of the US government.
+an autonomous body under the MCA-Lesotho Lesotho government, strives to reduce poverty by promoting and sustainable equitable economic development.
+It is supported by a \$3 grant from the Millennium Challenge Corporation (MCC) of the US government.